webpack/webpack.js.org/src/content/contribute/plugin-patterns.md

 module.exports = MyPlugin;
 ```

 You may also feed new file paths into the watch graph to receive compilation triggers when those files change.
 Simply push valid file paths into the `compilation.fileDependencies` array to add them to the watch.
-Note: the `fileDependencies` array is rebuilt in each compilation, so your plugin must push its own watched dependencies into each compilation to keep them under watch.
+Note: the `fileDependencies` array is rebuilt in each compilation, so your plugin must push it's own watched dependencies into each compilation to keep them under watch.

 ## Changed chunks